Where to Chase the Best Waterfalls in Texas

 Drive time: 3 hours, 30 minutes

 Pedernales Falls State Park’s namesake cataract flows over a series of rocky ledges, creating a natural playground for swimming and wading.
-Several other waterfalls and pools make their home in the state park near Johnson City, too, perfect for a refreshing dip on a hot Texas day.
+Be wary, though: The hike to access the swimming area is filled with steep rock stairs and no handrail.
+If looking for something a little less adventurous, try one of the several other waterfalls or pools in the state park near Johnson City.
+You won't regret that refreshing dip on a hot Texas day.

 Westcave Outdoor Discovery Center